jehuamanna/jehuamanna.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
-I love to solve problems using `web technologies`. `JavaScript/TypeScript` (along with the foundation, that is, `HTML` and `CSS`) is my way to achieve that.
+I love to solve problems using `Web Technologies`. `JavaScript/TypeScript` (along with the foundation, that is, `HTML` and `CSS`) is my way to achieve that.
 I will not consider any UI frameworks, libraries, or abstractions superior to `JavaScript`.
 I continue to believe that I have a `significant` amount of work ahead of me.